 This is a collection of frequently asked questions that I encounter in practice.
 I hope that they help you understand your body and what I can do to help you overcome problems.

-Yes some treatments are indeed claimable but a lot depends on who you are insured through, which policy and which options package you have take out.
-Please see this page for more details.
+Yes remedial treatments are indeed claimable but a lot depends on who you are insured through, which policy and which options package you have take out.
+Please see this page for more details and this blog post for recent changes.

 A trigger point (TP) is a tight point within a band of muscle fibre.
 Depending on the muscle use it may develop an area where the individual muscle fibres are unable to release due to poor blood flow.
 Muscle held in certain position for extended periods of time commonly exhibit TP's as the very tension restricts the blood flow.
 Stress, fear, anger all makes us tense up and in case of prolonged tightness may give rise to trigger points.
 Stretching after first warming up is a great way to stimulate circulation and thus minimise them.